October 3-4, 2019 at the Westin Alexandria, Alexandria, Virginia

 Cyberlearning 2019 also provided opportunities to strategize around Big Ideas, including those NSF has already prioritized for funding.
 Existing Cyberlearning projects have emphasized Convergent Science, bringing together computer scientists, learning scientists, data scientists, and experts in diversity, equity and inclusion.
 There are also opportunities for learning research that addresses Work at the Human Technology Frontier, Harnessing Big Data and INCLUDES, as well as other Big Ideas not yet on the table.
 Participants shared and learned what has been accomplished in cyberlearning projects, envisioned future research, and joined forces with new colleagues.

-Approximately 150 leading researchers along with students, educators, designers, industry experts, and other stakeholders will work together for two days at Cyberlearning 2019 to accelerate the community’s collective work and impact.
-Cyberlearning 2019 will build upon five prior successful meetings (2012-17), which inspired the community to identify issues of common interest and ignited joint efforts among participants.
+Approximately 180 leading researchers along with students, educators, designers, industry experts, and other stakeholders worked together for two days at Cyberlearning 2019 to accelerate the community’s collective work and impact.
+Cyberlearning 2019 built on past meetings (2012, 2013, 2014, 2015, 2016, & 2017) that inspired the community to identify issues of common interest and ignited joint efforts among participants.

 Program (Eastern Time Zone)

 |Legislative Office Visits – For attendees who signed up to visit their state legislators.

 |Breakfast (provided) and registration – Westin Alexandria

 |Keynote: Mike Sharples, Theory-Informed Design of Cyberlearning at Scale